switham/constrainer/README.md

 A BoolConstraint expresses a requirement on a subset of your variables.
 Constraints serve three purposes:

-o  They express in a declarative way what must be true in a valid solution to your problem.
+*  They express in a declarative way what must be true in a valid solution to your problem.

-o  They let the solver deduce the values of some variables from other variables they are constrained with.
+*  They let the solver deduce the values of some variables from other variables they are constrained with.
 This can lead to chains of deductions without having to search through alternatives.

-o  They let the solver decide whether the problem is unsolved, solved, or in conflict.
+*  They let the solver decide whether the problem is unsolved, solved, or in conflict.
 Conflict means that variables have been set in a way that violates one or more of the constraints, meaning a dead end from which the solver must backtrack.